diggydigsdata/diggydigsdata.github.io/_posts/2008-08-08-from-beijing-to-brasov.md

 title: From Beijing to (FC) Brasov
 date: 2008-08-08 +0100
 description: Teenage me writing about watching football in Romania
-categories: [football, sports, ancient]
+categories: [Travelogues, Europe]
-tags: [football sports ancient]     # TAG names should always be lowercase
+tags: [football, sports, ancient]     # TAG names should always be lowercase
 ---

 *Originally Published by the **Brasov Visitor** - I'm not sure that still exists anymore :(*